Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.60 - August 2019

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting January 2019, the LTS active version of Node.js migrated to version 12.
+This version of SDK Node.js is  compliant with this LTS active version and version >= 10.x.
+Consequently, you need to update your Node.js version to 10.x/12.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   Update the "leaveBubble" method to unsubscribe form a bubble if not already unsubscribed the connected user.
+Else delete it from bubble.

+**Others Changes**

+-   Add method getStatusForUser in Bubble class to get the status of a user in the bubble
+-   Fix file url in XMPPService::sendChatExistingFSMessage and XMPPService::sendChatExistingFSMessageToBubble methods
+-   Add method BubblesService::getStatusForConnectedUserInBubble to Get the status of the connected user in a bubble
+-   Fix ImsService::getMessageFromBubbleById method
+-   Add shortFileDescriptor property in message return by ImsService::getMessageFromBubbleById method

 ### SDK for Node.JS 1.59 - August 2019

 ---